 Not at all – it is ultimately your decision whether or not you come out.

-How to come out at work
+How should I come out at work?

 There is no set way to come out at work and this experience is unique to everyone who goes through it.
 You should only come out when you feel comfortable to do so and should not feel pressured into coming out.